Skip to content

 reduction = 0

-# Eligibility for 20% discount based on RNI
+# Eligible for 20% discount based on RNI

-eligible_reduction = rni < threshold_red # "below a threshold" in the PDF
+eligible_reduction = rni < seuil_red # "below a threshold" in PDF

-# Discount eligibility: directly below the threshold, or a second chance if the discount would cause the amount to fall below the threshold
+# Eligible for discount: directly below threshold, or if reduction would cause the threshold to be lowered

-# The discount cannot exceed the remaining tax: we cap it
+# The discount cannot exceed the remaining tax: it is limited to

 # Then apply the reduction if eligible